codeforamerica/vita-min/README.md

 ```
 > ℹ️ **Note:** If `bundler` is not installing, ensure that you have `rbenv` installed and are not using the system Ruby version.
 Check the `.ruby-version` file in the repository to match the version specified.
 If necessary, update to the correct Ruby version and modify your `.zprofile` or `.zshrc` to point to the correct path.

+> ℹ️ **Note:** You may consider at this point copying or symlinking `.rspec-local.example` to `.rspec-local` to exclude specs that are not core to CfA yet.
+Copying enables you to set other custom flags for your local environment, symlinking enables the flags to automatically go away when they are removed from the example file.
+Just be careful not to commit any local changes!

 #### Add efile resources locally